Facebook's democracy salvage effort tilts scale in Mississippi primary

 Political ad rules come at a bad time for some politicians

-In its effort to prevent election meddling, Facebook has ended up meddling in an election.
+In its effort to prevent election meddling in America, Facebook has ended up meddling in an election in America.

 On Thursday, the social ad giant changed its rules for distributing political and issue ads through its platform, to increase transparency and accountability, the company said.